 The rearing of live stock is a very critical and core activity in the economic profile of the state.
 Although it is adopted as a subsidiary occupation by a majority of the rural population, yet it constitutes a vital activity from the stand point of the economic welfare of the farmers.
-However, in a bizarre anatomy, the nomadic gaudier and bakerwal population depends exclusively on sheep rearing for its livelihood.
+However, in a bizarre anatomy, the nomadic gujer and bakerwal population depends exclusively on livestock rearing for its livelihood.
 Most of the stock is local and inferior in quality.
 Various steps are being taken to improve the quality and quantity of live stock.

 Particulars of the Department of Animal Husbandry, Bandipora

 - Chief Animal Husbandry Officer Bandipora at District level (01)

 - Assisted By Technical Officer and Poultry Extension Officer(01+01=02)

 - Three Block Veterinary Officers- Bandipora, Sonawari and Gurez headed by Block Veterinary Officers (02) and Incharge Block Veterinary Officer (01)=03 .

 - ICD Sumbal, ICD Hajin, ICD Baharabad, ICD Naidkhai, ICD Asham, ICD Ajas, ICD Nowgam,LDC Aloosa’ ICD Quil, ICDQzipora, ICD Garoora, LDC Gabipathri, ICD Arin, LDC Chittibanday , ICD Bandipora, Sub Unit Neeru, TU Dawar; Sub unit Bagtore, Sub-unit Badugam, VD Achoora headed by Veterinary Assistant Surgeons